LDNGuide

 OpenTable logo

 It’s hard to really show off your best, most loving self while simultaneously ranting about the unnecessary use of wheat in sausages.
-Go ahead and table that conversation for another evening and enjoy a cute but casual dinner at Chicama.
-This Peruvian spot in Chelsea has a great little outdoor terrace, plenty of seafood, and ceviche, but from our experience the best things here are the vegetable-heavy dishes.
-Don't skip the fried aubergine.
+Go ahead and table that conversation for another evening and enjoy a casual dinner at Chicama.
+This Peruvian spot in Chelsea has a great little outdoor terrace, plenty of seafood, salads, and ceviche, but from our experience the best things here are the vegetable-heavy dishes.

-The fact that Bubala’s tasting menu uses the initials ‘ngf’—not gluten free—rather than your classic menu that appears to have ‘G’ next to every single dish, should fill you with confidence about this little restaurant in Spitalfields.
-We named it one of our Best New Restaurants of 2019 and after one taste of the hummus or huge slabs of honey-covered halloumi, you’ll see why.
-The only thing on the £38 tasting menu that isn’t gluten-free is the laffa bread.
-Come evening, you can expect plenty of tealight candles and a cosy atmosphere.
+The fact that Bubala’s tasting menu uses the initials ‘ngf’—not gluten free—should fill you with confidence about this little Middle Eastern restaurant in Spitalfields.
+It’s one of our favourite spots in the area and after one taste of the hummus or huge slabs of honey-covered halloumi, you’ll see why.
+The only thing on the £42 tasting menu that isn’t gluten-free is the laffa bread.
+Come evening you can expect plenty of tealight candles and a cosy atmosphere.

-When you’re looking for dinner and a show but have absolutely zero incentive to venture anywhere near the West End or adult humans dressed as cats, go to Abeno.
-This lovely Japanese spot in Bloomsbury specialises in okonomiyaki and as soon as you walk in you’ll hear the sound of tasty things sizzling on each individual table’s hot plate.
+When you’re looking for dinner and a show but have absolutely zero incentive to venture anywhere near the West End, go to Abeno.
+This lovely Japanese spot in Bloomsbury specialises in okonomiyaki and as soon as you walk in you’ll hear the sound of tasty things sizzling on each table’s hot plate.
 You can opt for the gluten-free dough for the full okonomiyaki experience, and it’s always a good shout if you’re after an activity that’ll mask any and all awkward silences.
-Perfect.

 If Chuku’s was a person we’d let them be in charge of the AUX at all of our parties.
 A high accolade, we know.
 But as they say, a playlist is the window to a restaurant’s soul.
 Or something.
-The point is this place is loud, proud, and alongside vintage hip hop tunes, there are so many gluten-free options you might actually get the opportunity to be indecisive.
+The point is this place is this Nigerian tapas spot in Seven Sisters is loud, proud, and alongside vintage hip hop tunes, there are so many gluten-free options you might actually get the opportunity to be indecisive.
 Think yam brownies, plantain waffles, suya meatballs, and fluffy egusi that will fill that dumpling-shaped hole in your dietary life.
-Don’t snooze on the rum cocktails either.
-They’re just as fun as that feelgood playlist.
+Don’t miss the rum cocktails either.

 Outside of David Attenborough documentaries and songs with the word ‘funk’ in the title, it’s hard to find unanimous crowd-pleasers.
 But Dishoom is one of them.
 This ever-popular mini chain of Indian restaurants has a great ‘everyone welcome’ philosophy that applies to everything from the laid-back atmosphere to the menu.
-As well as a huge gluten-free offering, there are also plenty of dairy-free and vegan options available.
-Basically, Dishoom caters to your whole group whether you’re there for a Bombay breakfast or late-night cocktails.
+As well as gluten-free dishes, there are also plenty of dairy-free and vegan options available.
+If the Kensington spot is busy, give the Shoreditch one a go.

 Chase Sapphire Card Ad